Without a vote Friday, health care remains divisive topic for Americans

 Story highlights

-- Healthcare CEO tells CNN that the President can work to put his stamp on bill
+- Health care CEO tells CNN that the President can work to put his stamp on bill

 - Woman in California says lawmakers need to address issues concerning women